TIBHannover/oersi-backend/README.md

 #### Default Labels

 * Activate via feature-toggle `feature.add_missing_labels`.
-* If active, set all prefLabels during the metadata creation/update that are not included in the given data, but that are defined in `LabelDefinition` (see also `LabelDefinition` endpoint in API).
+* If active, set all prefLabels during the metadata creation/update that are not included in the given data, but that are defined in `VocabItem` (see also `vocab` endpoint in API).

 #### Auto Update missing infos